 A Uniform Experience

-One way science differs from the non-natural is in its consistency.
-I just read through the Hebrew book of Judges, where G intervenes at every turn.
+One way scientific explanations differ from otherwordly ones is in its consistency.
+Read through the Hebrew book of Judges, and it’s clear that, for these folks, G intervenes at every turn.
 Science can’t work like this.
 To understand the effect of gravity on a thing, we require that the result is the same everywhere at all times.
 It does no good for us to say that a Saab falls from the Tower of Pisa at a rate of 9.81 m/ss unless an angel is holding it up.
 What does it mean that science argues and examines from this view of reality?
 It means that the laws of nature are universally and always applied, also called uniformitarianism.

 It’s experimentally evident that the universe works according to rules or laws that are the same in all places and at all times.
 We don’t fully understand the rules and laws – their discovery and explanation are at the heart and art of science – but they work whether or not we understand them.
 Where do the laws of nature come from?
 From the fabric of our making.
 From the nature of the materials that make up the universe.
 The world must work the way it does, or it cannot exist.
 Electrons repel each other.
 Why?
 I don’t know.
 What I know is that the universe would collapse on itself if electrons attracted each other.
 Could the world be different?
 I suppose it could be, but it isn’t.
 Are these rules immutable?
 At some level, the answer must be yes, or the universe couldn’t exist.
 How could gravity pull in one place and push in another?
 That’s not to say that our understanding of the laws is perfect, or sometimes, even accurate.
 It’s why we test and re-test findings and apply them to new scenarios.

-As scientists watch the world and seek to answer questions, there appears to be scant necessity for something ‘other’ to invade the material world.
+As scientists watch the world and seek to answer questions, there appears to be scant requirement for something ‘other’ to invade the material world.
+This is not an argument against its existence, but only against its necessity.
 Some argue that evolution defies the laws of nature, that DNA mutations alone cannot give rise to the diversity of life we see through history.
 They argue that something from outside the universe, by necessity, must have nudged the process, set it in motion, that the odds are too great for even the first molecule to form.
 They might be correct; we simply don’t know enough yet.
 But this argument has been used for dozens of phenomena that were not understood.
 It says more, I think, about men than nature.
 In every case, the necessity for something ‘other’ is eventually ruled out as not required.
 I see no requirement that anything but the laws of material nature has provided the mindless constraints and energy for the march of life.
 I could be wrong.